-- Lastly, apply window cleaner to one window at a time and using a dry rag quickly polish it out.
+- Lastly, apply window cleaner to your windscreen and one window at a time and using a dry rag quickly polish it out.
 For any remaining watermarks – use your chamois (it should still be damp from drying your car), otherwise just add a little water and polish out the marks.
 Stay away from house hold cleaning products like Windex as it contains ammonia which can damage the car’s window tint.

 When applying the wax make sure that you are not doing circular motions as this can create swirl marks.
 We recommend applying and buffing wax with a back and forth motion.